Mercedes-Benz Power Steering Line Replacement

 We had a 2001 Mercedes-Benz that had burned the power steering pump.
 The problem was that the car was losing power steering and needed to be topped off every week.

 Well, eventually, the power steering pump burned, and it needed to be replaced.
-While replacing the power steering pump, we noticed a large leak in the high-pressure line of the PS pump.
-You could see a stream of power steering fluid as you moved the steering wheel.
+While replacing the pump, we noticed a large leak in the high-pressure line of the PS pump.
+As you moved the steering wheel, a stream of power steering fluid appeared.

 We hope you find the Mercedes-Benz Power Steering Line Replacement guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.